veliryna/milrem_ugv_interface/README.md

 ## Prerequisites
+- Node.js v.20 or higher
+- npm package manager

-This application uses Google Maps, so you need to generate the api key:
+This application uses Google Maps, so you need to generate your own api key:
 - Sign in to the Google Cloud Console.
 - Enable the Maps JavaScript API.
-- Generate an API Key.
+- Generate an API key.
 - Add the key to a `.env` file at the root of the project.

   ```env